 - Meaningful inquiry is reported by teachers, scientists, and students when they feel supported by their institutions;

-- Technologies have long-term impact when they are utilized for authentic problem solving, creating engagement experiences for students as well as teachers, e.g., Biology Workbench, Stella™, Mathematica™, visualizations created using participatory design, and digital history archives;
+- Information and communication technologies have long-term impact when they are utilized for authentic problem solving, creating engagement experiences for students as well as teachers, e.g., Biology Workbench, Stella™, Mathematica™, visualizations created using participatory design, and digital history archives;

 - Sustainability and scalability have been achieved at and between those institutions where teaming, tools, and inquiry are allowed to develop.